 Never cleaned an artichoke before?
 Check out How to Clean Artichoke Hearts for a few tips.

 Note: Avoid the cleaning of the artichokes, or make this out of artichoke season, by using a pound of frozen artichoke hearts, which will most accurately convey the fresh artichoke flavor.
-Well drained and rinsed canned artichoke hearts can also be used in a pinch.
+Well drained and rinsed canned artichoke hearts can also be used in a pinch, but they will bring a tinny flavor with them that isn't ideal.

 Prep Time: 35 minutes